Pylons/pyramid_openapi3/README.md

 Some notes:

 - Do not set the `route` of your `pyramid_openapi3_spec_directory` to the same value as the `route` of `pyramid_openapi3_add_explorer`.
-- The `route` that you set for `pyramid_openapi3_spec_directory` should not contain any file extensions as this becomes the root for all of the files in your specified `filepath`.
+- The `route` that you set for `pyramid_openapi3_spec_directory` should not contain any file extensions, as this becomes the root for all of the files in your specified `filepath`.
 - You cannot use `pyramid_openapi3_spec_directory` and `pyramid_openapi3_spec` in the same app.

 ### Endpoints / Request / Response Validation

 Provided with `pyramid_openapi3` are a few validation features:
- * incoming request validation (i.e. what a client sends to your app)
+ * incoming request validation (i.e., what a client sends to your app)
- * outgoing response validation (i.e. what your app sends to a client)
+ * outgoing response validation (i.e., what your app sends to a client)
- * endpoint validation (i.e. your app registers routes for all defined API endpoints)
+ * endpoint validation (i.e., your app registers routes for all defined API endpoints)

 These features are enabled as a default, but you can disable them if you need to: